williamslab/ped-sim/README.md

 impossible since the reproducing individuals in branches 3 and 4 must be the same sex in order to both have children with the individual in branch 1.

+### Example def file: `example/cousins-1st_half_to_3rd.def`

+The first def entry in `example/cousins-1st_half_to_3rd.def` is

+    def full-1cousin 10 3
+    3 1

+The first line names the pedigree `full-1cousin`, and calls for 10 replicate pedigrees to be generated.
+The last column, 3, says that the `full-1cousin` pedigree spans three generations.

+This definition does not mention generations 1 and 2 (the line that reads `3 1` refers to generation 3), so those generations have the default number of branches and do not have data printed for the individuals in them.
+By default, generation 1 has one branch that contains one random individual (the `i1` individual) and all spouses of this person.
+(For this pedigree, the generation 1 branch contains only one couple.)

+Generation 2 has the default two branches, with the `i1` individuals in these branches being the children of the branch in generation 1 (strictly speaking, of the couple in that branch).
+This means that the `i1` individuals in these branches are full siblings of each other.

+The def line `3 1` says that in generation 3, 1 sample per branch should be printed, and it does not specify the number of branches in this generation.
+This means that generation 3 also has the default branch count, which is assigned to be the same as the previous generation, or two branches.
+These branches contain the children of the `i1` individuals in the corresponding branches in the last generation, so generation 2, branch 1's child is in generation 3, branch 1, and generation 2, branch 2's child is in generation 3, branch 2.

+This completes the definition of the pedigree, which will print a pair of first cousins.

+The next two definitions are for second and third cousins:

+    def full-2cousin 10 4
+    4 1

+    def full-3cousin 10 5
+    5 1

+These pedigrees differ from the first cousin pedigree in their names and numbers of generations: 4 and 5 for second and third cousins, respectively.
+Like the first cousin pedigree, they use the default branch counts for all generations.
+This means that generation 1 contains one branch, and all other generations have two branches.
+When successive generations have the same number of branches, branch _i_ in one generation contains the parents of branch _i_ in the next generation.
+(So branch 2's parents are in the previous generation's branch 2.)

+The `4 1` and `5 1` lines specify that one sample per branch should be printed in these generations, and lead to the production of the second and third cousins as needed.

+These two-line def entries are perhaps the simplest type and generate pairs of full cousins of any distance (determined by the number of generations).

+Ped-sim also generates half-cousins, and the def file contains two more entries for printing half-first and half-second cousins.
+These involve a few more
+instructions:

+    def half-1cousin 10 3
+    2 0 2   1:1  2:1
+    3 1

+This specifies a pedigree with the name `half-1cousin` with 10 replicate copies to be produced and 3 generations in the pedigree.
+As with the full first cousin case, generation 1 uses the default of one branch.

+The first part of the generation 2 definition reads `2 0 2`.
+The 0 indicates
+that no samples from generation 2 should be printed, and the third column says that this generation has 2 branches.
+These are in fact the default settings, but are explicitly listed ahead of the second, non-default part of this line.

+The latter half of the generation 2 definition reads `1:1  2:1`.
+Here, `1:1`
+says that the current generation's branch 1 `i1` individual is the child of the previous generation's (generation 1's) branch 1.
+Similarly, `2:1` says that the current generation's branch 2 `i1` individual is also a child of the previous generation's branch 1.
+So both branches in generation 2 are children of the same person, but because the specifications are separated, they are children of two spouses, so produce half-siblings.
+In contrast, if this line instead specified `1,2:1`, the branches would be full siblings.

+With the two branches in generation 2 containing half-siblings, the remainder of the definition is the same as for full cousins, with `3 1` indicating that in generation 3, 1 sample per branch should be printed.
+This line leaves the branch count as the default, meaning that it has two branches with the default parents from the previous generation.

+The half-second cousin definition is:

+    def half-2cousin 10 4
+    2 0 2   1:1  2:1
+    4 1

+This has the same behavior in generation 2 as in the `half-1cousin` definition, yielding two branches with half-siblings as `i1` individuals in them.
+It keeps default behavior for generation 3, with two branches that descend from generation 2.
+The `4 1` line again calls the printing of 1 person per branch (with a default of two branches) in generation 4.
+The printed pair are half-second cousins, as desired.

 ### Example def file: `example/second_deg.def`

 The first entry in the `example/second_deg.def` file simulates 10 pedigrees